-For a word w composed of several WordPiece components t_1, \ldots, t_n , we use $\sum{t \in w} \Delta{ES}(t)$, which corresponds to the way ColBERT works (summing over subwords).
-Then, for all query words w, we plot $\Delta{ES}(w)$ with respect to IDF(w) (Figure 2).
-We can observe that there is a moderate positive correlation between terms focusing more on exact matching by ColBERT -larger Δ{ES} - and IDF
+For a term w composed of several WordPiece components t_1, \ldots, t_n , we use $\sum{t \in w} \Delta{ES}(t)$, which corresponds to the way ColBERT operates (summing over subwords).
+Then, for each query term w, we plot $\Delta{ES}(w)$ with respect to IDF(w) (Fig. 2).
+Higher Δ tends to indicate that a match value is higher if the terms appears in the document (exact match), as the model learns to widen the gap (in average) between exact and soft scores.
+We can observe a moderate positive correlation between terms focusing more on exact matching -larger Δ{ES} - and IDF (r = 0.667).
+Interestingly, this effect is already observable for BERT, but fine-tuning has an important impact for words with an IDF above 8: Col-BERT thus learns to emphasize on exact matches for such words.
+For instance, in the query (and associated Δ{ES}) "causes (0.35) of (0.11) left (0.64) ventricular (1.14) hypertrophy (1.62)", the model mostly relies on exact match for the last two terms.